 Jeff explained that the creative process is a blend of patience, practice, and perseverance.
 The originality of his work is enhanced by his particular talent with colour.
 A painting is a vibrant almost living thing while it is being created, and because of the nature of creation the artist is in relationship with the canvas, the image, and the energy of each piece of art.
 Jeff marks his artistic influences as many, but admires in particular the work of Canadian artist Lawren Harris for his use of dark against light, and Vincent van Gogh for the genius of his brushstrokes and his deep reverence for the natural world.

 Jeff Dillon is inspired by the bold colours and brush strokes of Post-Impressionist Artists.
-His unique style focuses on capturing light, not through the detail of realism, but with gesture, illusion, shape and colour.
-He offers a personal and distinctive style to the world through his bold use of colours and lines, often symbolic images or subject matter.
-Objects in the paintings retain their realistic appearance yet have a vibrancy and fluidity about them, unique to his work.
+His unique style focuses on capturing light, with gesture, illusion, shape and colour.
+Jeff offers a personal and distinctive style to the world through his bold use of colours and lines.
+Objects in his paintings retain their realistic appearance, yet have a vibrancy and fluidity about them that are a unique signature of his work.
+Jeff Dillon’s new expression of Post-Impressionism is both beloved and revered in the Canadian and Global Contemporary Art World.

 Jeff is confident that the rest of his years will be spent in his studio, brush in hand, as he brings to life on the canvas the world he fell in love with as a child.